Codecademy/docs/content/javascript/concepts/arrays/terms/copyWithin/copyWithin.md

 ---
 Title: '.copyWithin()'
-Description: 'Copies part of an array to another location in the same array and returns it without modifying its length.'
+Description: 'Returns a mutated array with part of it copied to another location in the same array, and its length unchanged.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'